E. Griffith Dodson: Early and family life

 Born in Norfolk, Virginia on April 30, 1884, to Robert Adolphus Dodson (1861–1913) and Julia Edwards Griffith Dodson (1861–1916), Dodson was educated in the local public schools and received a law degree from the University of Virginia in 1907.
 His brother Gustavus Pfeltz Dodson (1893–1915) died not long after Dodson married Harriotte Jones Winchester of Macon, Georgia on January 29, 1913.
-Their son Edward Griffith Dodson Jr. later followed in his father's footsteps at the University of Virginia, as a lawyer and as a delegate from Roanoke, Virginia in the Virginia General Assembly from 1938–1954 (while his father served as its clerk).
+Their son Edward Griffith Dodson Jr. later followed in his father's footsteps at the University of Virginia, as a lawyer and as a delegate from Roanoke, Virginia in the Virginia General Assembly from 1938 to 1954 (while his father served as its clerk).

 Career

 A lifelong Democrat and member of what became the Byrd Organization, Dodson's elective career began on the Norfolk Board of Alderman (1912 to 1918).
 He was a member of the Democratic State Central Committee from 1916 to 1938, and served as campaign manager in Norfolk for Harry F. Byrd in his successful run for Governor against G. Walter Mapp in 1925.
-Dodson was member of the State Commission on Conservation and Development from 1926 to 1934, and helped start Virginia's program of historical markers, advocating preserving and using the Commonwealth's historic resources to foster tourism.
+Dodson was a member of the State Commission on Conservation and Development from 1926 to 1934, and helped start Virginia's program of historical markers, advocating preserving and using the Commonwealth's historic resources to foster tourism.
 He participated in developing historic Jamestown, Virginia and the British goodwill tour on the 350th anniversary of the colony's founding in 1955.
 He was also director of Norfolk's Seaboard Citizens National Bank.

 Dodson was twice elected to the Virginia House of Delegates (1918 to 1920) to represent Norfolk.
-He also served briefly in the Virginia State Senate (1922–1923), succeeding Joseph T. Deal, who was elected to U.S. House, until John A. Lesner resumed his state senate seat.
+He also served briefly in the Virginia State Senate (1922–1923), succeeding Joseph T. Deal, who was elected to the U.S. House, until John A. Lesner resumed his state senate seat.